 [Wahab] Please explain.

+On it

 R1.45.
 Page 12: l.46 "needs to be untouched": I can't follow

 If the first line of the stack trace, i.e., frame 0, is corrupt then JCHARMING cannot perform the slicing because it does not know where to go.
 The result is a non-directed model checking which is likely to fail.
-We added a sentence to make this clear (please see paragraph XX, page Y).
+We added a sentence to make this clear (please see paragraph last paragraph before 4.4).
 [Wahab] Please add this in the paper.

 R1.46.
 Page 13